Hello, I’m Scott Aspelin. Thank you for visiting my Financial Coaching website. Allow me to introduce myself.

 I don’t claim to know it all or have all the answers, but I have been through many of the financial challenges that you are facing and can help you navigate through them to get to a place of freedom and peace.
 Like a good coach I’ve experienced the things you are experiencing and can help you work through them and give you sound advice on how to achieve greater things than you could going it alone.

-On a personal note, I’ve been married for 25 years and have we have a wonderful teenage son.
-We reside in Shaker Heights, Ohio (suburb of Cleveland, Ohio).
-In my free time, I’m an avid cyclist and enjoy riding through the many beautiful areas of NE Ohio.
-If not cycling, I can also be found hiking in the Metroparks or cross country skiing in the winter.
+On a personal note, I’ve been married for 27 years and have we have a wonderful son who is in college.
+We reside in Kerrville, TX for half the year and Shaker Heights, Ohio (suburb of Cleveland, Ohio) for the other half.
+In my free time, I’m an avid cyclist and enjoy riding most days.
 We love to travel as a family (both internationally and domestically) and host friends for dinner at our home nearly weekly.
-My son and I started a dog sitting business out of our home several years ago since we like dogs and it was a great way for him to earn some money at a young age.
-Now that he is off to college, I’m still going to continue doing it since we have regular furry guests that we enjoy caring for when their families are traveling.
+My son and I started a dog sitting business 6 years ago as a way for him to work and earn money as a young teenager.
+We like dogs and it was a great way for him to earn some money at a young age.
+Now that he is off to college, I’m still going to continue doing it from time to time since we have regular furry guests that we enjoy caring for when their families are traveling.

 I thoroughly enjoy discussing personal finance and look forward to an opportunity to meet with you or engage in a discussion on how to help you solidify your goals and create a clear path and plan to success.
 Also feel free to read and engage with me on my blog: www.ilovecompoundinterest.com.